ammont/hsbc-globaliris-integration/README.md

 1. $repeats: number of times you want the payment to be taken.

 ### Important Notice:
-I have no guarranty that this class would function properly, it might have bugs and mistakes, so you have to use it with your own responsibility and I will not accept any responsibility for any problem، difficulty or damage that using my tool (this class) would cause.
+I have no guaranty that this class would function properly, it might have bugs and mistakes, so you have to use it with your own responsibility and I will not accept any responsibility for any problem، difficulty or damage that using my tool (this class) would cause.